We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Assist program directors in setting and monitoring event budgets; keep track of individual event budgets and multiple year budgets.

-Assist the Marketing and Communications team with creating event-related print materials (save the dates, invitations, printed programs, etc.) and digital marketing materials (emails, social media posts, webpages, etc.) by gathering event data, writing event text, and working with designers to produce materials.
+Create a vision for and work with Advancement Communications Manager and Marketing and Communications team to produce event-related print materials (save the dates, invitations, printed programs, etc.) and digital marketing materials (emails, social media posts, webpages, etc.) by gathering event data, writing event text, and working with designers to produce materials.